sdxic/epic-netapp-pub/README.md

     * Playbook - 'epic_role/init_environment.yml'
     * Credentials - Under Selected Category select Network and then choose CDW NetApp
     * Also add the vCenter credentials - Under Selected Category select VMware vCenter and then choose CDW vCenter
-    * Under the Variables section input the following
+    * Under the Variables section input the following.
+Make sure you copy everything over, review the screenshot as an example.
     * '---'
     * instance: "{{ ntap_rpt }}"
     * Hit the Save button<br>![](images/lab4_step4a.png)